worldbank/repkit/src/mdhlp/reproot_setup.md

 # Options

-- **searchpaths**(_string_): Adds search paths to the settings file.
+__searchpaths__(_string_) adds search paths to the settings file.
 If adding multiple paths, enclose each path in quotes and then enclose the full list as a compound string.
 Paths may include a path-specific search depth for each path.

-- **searchdepth**(_integer_): Sets a general search depth for paths that do not have a path-specific search depth.
+__searchdepth__(_integer_) sets a general search depth for paths that do not have a path-specific search depth.

-- **skipdirs**(_string_): Lists folder names that `reproot` should ignore.
+__skipdirs__(_string_) lists folder names that `reproot` should ignore.
 Sub-folders within ignored folders will also be excluded.

 # Feedback, Bug Reports, and Contributions